bazelbuild/intellij/docs/fastbuild.md

 ## Requirements

 To enable Fast Build, you must add specific VM options to your IntelliJ configuration.
+The flags are required to run Java compilation inside the IntelliJ process, so there's no need to spawn a separate `javac` process.
 Follow these steps:

 1. Navigate to **Help** -> **Edit Custom VM Options**.
 2. Add the following entries: